falent/googleHomeAssistantExpressNodeJS/README.md

-#### II.2
+#### II.2 Add your first intent
-Add your first intent.
-Intents are users intentions that they want to talk with assistant.
-You can imagine Intent like a trigger function for your code.

-An intent is composed of events, contexts, training phrases, entities and responses.
-We define these composites in the following.
-Click on  Intent and then on the default welocme intent to look at its components and to edit it.
-Training phrases are phrases that trigger an event of your voice assitant.
-For example Hey would trigger the welcome event.
-In responses you can define static answers for your questions.
+Intents are anticipated user intentions about what users might want to talk with the voice assistant in an action.
+For a weather action possible intents would be questions about the temperature or precipitation.
+Intents are triggered by predefined utterances and key words from the user.
+Possible questions about the weather could be "Will it rain today?" or a keyword might be "temperature".
+Utterances like these are defined as training phrases in an intent of your action.
+To  see how its configured click on Intentions in Dialogflow.
+Select the default welcome intent.
+Here you have listed several training phrases that invoke the welcome intent.
+Under Responses you see what the google assistant could  answer to the user utterances. that triggered the welcome intent

 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome5.png?w=840&h=199)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome5.png)

 #### II.3
-If you want use your own code for „welcomeIntent“ you need enable one option on the buttom of your intent.
+If you want to use your own code for an intent you need to enable one option on the buttom of your intent.

 Swip „Enable webhook call for this intent“ and click „save“  button